G3Splat: Geometrically Consistent Generalizable Gaussian Splatting: Implementation Details

 \textbf{DUSt3R-based variant.} For the DUSt3R-based backbone, training is performed on a cluster of 24 NVIDIA A100 (40\,GB) GPUs with a batch size of 6 per GPU (144 total), while all evaluations are run on a single NVIDIA A6000 GPU.
 We train for 18{,}751 iterations on RE10K using the setup above, with input images resized to $256{\times}256$.
 The Gaussian decoders are optimized with a base learning rate of $2{\times}10^{-4}$, and the DUSt3R layers are updated with a reduced rate of $2{\times}10^{-5}$.
 In line with observations from~\cite{noposplat}, we found that training this architecture from scratch on RE10K is unstable in the fully self-supervised setting; instead, we initialize the backbone with MASt3R-pretrained weights~\cite{mast3r} and fine-tune it jointly with our Gaussian decoders.
 Competing DUSt3R-style baselines are allowed to use the same supervised backbone initialization for fairness.
 Under this setup, training the DUSt3R-based variant on RE10K takes approximately 6 hours.

 \textbf{VGGT-based variant.} For the VGGT-based backbone~\cite{VGGT}, we adopt the same dataset, number of source views, and number of rendered novel views as in the DUSt3R-based setup.
 During training, we cap the longer image side at 448 pixels and randomly vary the aspect ratio between 0.5 and 1.0.
-The Gaussian decoder attached to VGGT is optimized with a base learning rate of $2{\times}10^{-4}$, while the VGGT backbone is updated with a lower rate of $2{\times}10^{-5}$ to preserve its pre-trained multi-view geometry priors.
-We initialize the backbone from VGGT pretrained weight and train the added Gaussian head end-to-end with our view-synthesis loss and geometric priors.
+The Gaussian decoder attached to VGGT is optimized with a base learning rate of $2{\times}10^{-4}$, while the VGGT backbone is updated with a lower rate of $2{\times}10^{-5}$ to preserve its pretrained multi-view geometry prior.
+We initialize from VGGT pretrained weights and train the added Gaussian head end-to-end with the view-synthesis loss, the proposed geometric priors, and the pseudo-pose consistency term described above.
+We do not use pseudo-depth supervision for the Gaussian branch.
 The corresponding wall-clock training time for the VGGT-based variant is approximately $8$ hours on a single GPU with a batch size of 36.

 \textbf{Evaluation protocols.} To evaluate zero-shot generalization in pose estimation, geometry reconstruction, and novel-view synthesis, we use the same test sets and splits for all architectures and baselines.
 Specifically, we evaluate on the ACID split from~\cite{noposplat} and on the ScanNet test set~\cite{scannet}, which comprises 2000 indoor RGB-D image pairs.
 For ScanNet, novel views are obtained by uniformly sampling up to four intermediate viewpoints along the camera trajectory between each pair of source views used for pose evaluation, resulting in 1592 novel-view samples (out of 2000).
-These novel views are used consistently for both depth, mesh, and novel-view synthesis evaluations.
+These novel views are used consistently for depth, mesh, and novel-view synthesis evaluations.

 \textbf{Baselines and retraining protocol.} For all baselines, we use publicly released pretrained checkpoints whenever available.
 When multiple versions exist, we select models trained on RE10K~\cite{re10k} and at least at our input resolution of $256{\times}256$; if a model is trained on RE10K plus additional data or at higher resolution, we still use that checkpoint to give the baseline a slight advantage.
 If no RE10K-pretrained model is available (e.g., for FreeSplat~\cite{freesplat}), we retrain the method following the authors' original training protocol and hyperparameters to ensure a fair comparison.